 · using computers or similar devices during learning community hours for personal purposes such as shopping, personal business, social networking or gaming.

 · participating in smoking, consuming alcohol or drugs with students in person or in an online setting

 Staff should be alert for any safeguarding concerns, listening carefully to what a student may be trying to say and complete a Safeguarding form when required.
 They should attend safeguarding training sessions to update knowledge and skills and communicate with the designated Safeguarding Officer if concerned about the actions of other members or staff.

 Part 2: maintaining a good working environment.

-Staff members have opportunities to discuss any concerns they may have about their work, including at staff meetings and one-to-one meetings that are part of the school performance management programme.
+Staff members have opportunities to discuss any concerns they may have about their work, including at staff meetings and one-to-one meetings that are part of the learning community performance management programme.
 In addition to these meetings, staff members can request informal meetings to discuss their concerns or report their concerns in writing.

-Please return this form to the Lead teacher.
+Please return this form to the Lead Teacher.